StegSchreck/uberpage/DEPLOY_ON_GITHUB_PAGES.md

 This will then deploy to the master branch of the repository to the specified repository.
 In order to make the GitHub user page work, it has to be deployed in the master branch.

 The deployment might take a couple of minutes.

+## Automation with Travis
+If you plan to use TravisCI, you can check in this repository how to let it deploy to GitHub Pages after a successful build on the master branch.